tvdboom/ATOM/docs_sources/api/data_cleaning/imputer.md

 </blockquote>
 <strong>missing: int, float or list, optional (default=None)</strong>
 <blockquote>
-List of values to treat as 'missing'.
+List of values to treat as "missing".
 None to use the default values:
- [None, np.NaN, np.inf, -np.inf, '', '?', 'NA', 'nan', 'None', 'inf'].
+ [None, np.NaN, np.inf, -np.inf, "", "?", "NA", "nan", "None", "inf"].
 Note that
  `np.NaN`, `None`, `np.inf` and `-np.inf` will always be imputed since they are incompatible with most estimators.
 </blockquote>